MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-vpn-profiles.md

 On an Android device, the *Omadmlog.log* file logs detailed activities of the VPN profile when it's processed on the device.
 Depending on how long the Company Portal app has been installed, you may have up to five *Omadmlog.log* files, and the timestamp of the last sync can help you find the related entries.

-The following example uses [CMTrace](/mem/configmgr/core/support/cmtrace) to read the logs, and searches for `android.vpn.client`.
+The following example uses [CMTrace](/mem/configmgr/core/support/cmtrace) to read the logs and searches for `android.vpn.client`.

 :::image type="content" source="media/troubleshoot-vpn-profiles/cmtrace-android.png" alt-text="Screenshot that shows an example that uses CMTrace to read logs, and searches for android.vpn.client.":::